 - No One Could Survive That!: After the big crash, the Coast Guard reports they can't find the Joker's remains, but they openly doubt he could've survived.

-- Not So Stoic: Even Lex lets out a look of total horror (see Oh, Crap! below) when he realizes that Joker plans to blow up half of Metropolis using his own weapons.
+- Even Lex lets out a look of total horror (see Oh, Crap! below) when he realizes that Joker plans to blow up half of Metropolis using his own weapons.

 - Not the Fall That Kills You: After falling out of a high rise restaurant, Bruce falls several stories before catching himself on a windowsill several stories down.
 That kind of sudden stopping force should have destroyed the windowsill or his shoulders.

 - Oh, Crap!: One of the most memorable Oh, Crap! moments in the entire Animated Universe.Mercy: Joker took [Luthor] in the Lexwing!
 He said he'd make him lose everything he ever built!

 Superman: ...Luthor's built half of Metropolis.

 - An earlier one happens in Part One, when terrorists hijacking Air Force One learn that Lois Lane is on board.

 - "Oh, Crap!"
 Fakeout: When Superman shows up in a lead suit to counter the Kryptonite the Joker brought, the latter goes into a melodramatic "Woe is me" rant before snapping his fingers and chuckling, "Oh, silly me!
 I forgot the acid!" and melts his suit.

 - Power Creep, Power Seep: Mostly averted.
 The Joker sets up a kryptonite-filled death trap for Supes and Batman has to race over there to rescue him.
 Later, Lex Luthor sends a Killer Robot after Bats and all he can do is stall for time until Superman stomps it.
 Generally Superman used more brute strength while Batman used tactics and gadgets to survive.